wavemaker/docs/website/blog/2020-12-15-certificate-pinning.md

 ## What Certificate Pinning offers

-Standard HTTPS establishes secure connection and checks whether server's certificate was issued by a trusted CA, Certificate Pinning additionally forces client app to validate the server's certificate with a known copy of certificate.
+Standard HTTPS establishes secure connection and checks whether server's certificate was issued by a trusted CA, Certificate Pinning additionally forces client app to validate the server's certificate with a known copy of a certificate.

 The client application will contains the pinned certificates which are pre-defined "known" certificates.
 During the time of communication between the client and server, client expects the server's certificate to match with any one of the pinned certificates.
-If it does not match, client will terminate the communication.
+If it does not match, client will terminate the connection.

 ![Certificate Pinning](/learn/assets/blog_certificate_pinning/nomitmdiagram.png)